jcorbin/pchepa/build_guide.md

-# Build v1.2.1
+# Build v1.3.0

 There are primarily 2 variants:
 1. a stationary variant that merely has a USB-C port in its base
   - [Thangs STL models][duo_thangs]
   - [MakerWorld 3MF Slicer Layouts][duo_makerworld]

-2. a portable variant that integrates a USB-C battery bank into a thicker base
+2. a portable variant that integrates a USB-C battery pack into a thicker base
   - [Thangs STL models][duo_portable_thangs]
   - [MakerWorld 3MF Slicer Layouts][duo_portable_makerworld]